• Skip to main content

 Tracy Kidder, Mountains Beyond Mountains: The Quest of Dr. Paul Farmer, a Man Who Would Cure the World (New York, NY: Random House, Inc.), 2009.

-HUPC students are required to join AHEC Scholars and will be sent instructions at M3 Fall Standard/M2 Fall Accelerated from the AHEC scholar Education Coordinator.
-The $1,000 HUPC/AHEC stipend will be awarded at this time. ** AHEC Scholars is a two-year program of study that builds on prior education and experiences to include clinical and practical applications for students who are interested in serving rural and underserved populations.
-For more information on AHEC, click here.
+HUPC students are required to join AHEC Scholars their M3/M2-A year.
+Instructions will be sent that June prior by the AHEC Scholars Education Coordinator.
+AHEC Scholars is a two-year program of study that builds on prior education and experiences to include clinical and practical applications for students who are interested in serving rural and underserved populations.

 Junior Clerkship